nblago/utils/README.md

 utils
 ```

 * model: offers the chance to fit black body emission spectrum to photometric datapoints.
 It converts the photometry into flux measurements.
-The MCMC code allows to bit: 1 black body, 1 black body + extinction, 2 black bodies, 2 black bodies plus extinction, 1 power law plus extinction.
+The MCMC code allows to bit: 1 black body, 1 black body + extinction, 2 black bodies, 2 black bodies + extinction, 1 power law + extinction.

-* phot: module to provide photometri measurements and zeropoint calibration.
+* phot: module to provide photometric measurements and zeropoint calibration.
 It has been designed with LCO format in mind, so it may require some changes to adapt to other telescopes.
 * utils: package with mixed utilities for management of fits files, creating finder charts from PS1 and SkyMapper images, queries to the Transient Name Server and time handling in astronomy.

 ### Prerequisites